mui/material-ui/docs/pages/blog/2023-toolpad-beta-announcement.md

 ### 5. Own your code

-Toolpad runs fully locally.
+Toolpad runs completely locally.
 You're not stuck with an online code editor or a suboptimal GitHub integration.
 All configuration is stored in local files which you can version-control, edit, and deploy in any way you want.

 <img alt="Building an application on Toolpad " src="/static/blog/2023-toolpad-beta-announcement/code.png" style="margin-bottom: 16px;" loading="lazy" width="2048" height="1536" />